wfn Web Function First draft

 array of strings

 Optional.
 List of attribute flags.
-See the Available flags section below for a complete list of flags available at the attribute level.
+See the available flags section below for a complete list of flags available at the attribute level.

 docs